elasticio/api-docs/source/includes/_credentials.md

 id | yes | A value should be the same as URL paramether CREDENTIAL_ID type | yes | A value should be "credential" attributes.name | no | Credential name.
-Will remain untouched if value omitted. attributes.component_id | no | The component id this credential is for.
-Will remain untouched if value omitted. attributes.keys | no | An object which represents component's configuration (OAuth keys, etc.) Will remain untouched if value omitted.
+Will remain untouched if value omitted. relationships.component.data.id | no | The component id this credential is for.
+Will remain untouched if value omitted. relationships.component.data.type | no | A value should be "component" attributes.keys | no | An object which represents component's configuration (OAuth keys, etc.).
+Will remain untouched if value omitted.

 ### Returns